 Requesting the Police Report

-We can request a copy of the police report for you.
+We can request a copy of the police accident report for you.
 We can also verify its information to make sure that it accurately reflects what happened.

 To file a successful claim or lawsuit, you will need evidence to back up your side of the story.
-Immediately following the crash, you will start accumulating pieces of evidence.
+Immediately following the truck crash, you will start accumulating pieces of evidence.
 You should keep this information in a safe place and give it to your truck accident lawyer in Columbus.

 Some vital pieces of information that we can use to prove the cause of your accident include: